wraphaeljr/smartphone-motion-data/CodeBook.md

 (Codebook)

 ###The Variables in the Processed Dataset "tidy.txt"
+There are 180 rows (not counting the header) of the "tidy.txt" dataset, pertaining to the (30)(6)=180 subject-activity combinations possible with 30 subjects and 6 activities.
+The first 30 rows of measurements contain data corresponding to all 30 subjects engaging in the first activity (i.e. "Walking"), the next 30 rows of measurements correspond to all 30 subjects engaging in the second activity (i.e. "Walking Upstairs"), and so on.
+In order, the activities are 1.
+"Walking" 2.
+"Walking Upstairs" 3.
+"Walking Downstairs" 4.
+"Sitting" 5.
+"Standing" 6.
+"Laying".
+Within each block of 30 rows, the subjects are listed in a consistent order (e.g. the 2nd, 32nd, 62nd, 92nd, 122nd, and 152nd rows of measurements all relate to subject #2).

-There are 180 columns of the "tidy.txt" dataset, pertaining to the 30(6)=180 combinations possible with 30 subjects and 6 activities.
-The 66 rows (not counting the header) of the "tidy.txt" dataset correspond to 66 motion-related mean and standard deviation measurements for which average values have been provided.
-Thorough descriptions of the variables were not provided with the raw data, however, my attempt to describe them is as follows:
+The 66 columns of the "tidy.txt" dataset correspond to 66 motion-related mean and standard deviation measurements for which average values have been provided.
+The raw data did not contain explicit descriptions for every variable, nevertheless, my attempt to describe them is as follows:

 - tBodyAcc-mean()-X is a mean measurement for body acceleration along the x-axis
 - tBodyAcc-mean()-Y is a mean measurement for body acceleration along the y-axis